Important factors to consider in residence planning

-Malta consists of a small group of islands in the central Mediterranean Sea, south of the Italian island of Sicily and well positioned as a cultural but also political stepping-stone between Europe and North Africa.
+Malta consists of a small group of islands in the central Mediterranean Sea, south of the Italian island of Sicily and well-positioned as a cultural but also political stepping-stone between Europe and North Africa.
 Malta became independent from Britain in 1964 after being a colony for more than 200 years.
 The nation has a rich cultural heritage and a history with some of the earliest settlements in the world, dating back 7,500 years.
 It has an excellent climate and very friendly people, and it is a stable and safe country with a very low crime-rate.
 Malta has been a full member of the EU since May 2004 and a member of Europe’s Schengen Area since 2007.

-Malta has a sound infrastructural framework.
+The country has a sound infrastructural framework.
 Telecommunications, postal services, banking, and hospitals and health services, as well as all other important public services, are efficient and of a very high standard.
 Air Malta operates 35 flight routes mostly within Europe and the Mediterranean region, and many other European airlines operate flights to Malta.
 There is also a regular sea link with Italy.
 Agriculture has traditionally been an important sector for the nation, but its economy has undergone significant change.
 Major industries now include high-tech manufacturing, food and beverages, tourism, and international financial services.

 In recent years, the Maltese government has actively sought to attract foreign capital with attractive incentives aimed at international investors and entrepreneurs.
 This pro-business government policy seeks to build on Malta’s many existing strengths such as its strategic location, excellent international trade relations, a highly qualified, motivated, and English-speaking workforce, and a good quality of life including excellent healthcare and schools.